HaaarshB/Bend-Forming/README.md

-Bend-Forming is a deformation process for fabricating trusses from continuous feedstock, with application to manufacturing in space.
+Bend-Forming is a deformation process for fabricating trusses from continuous wire feedstock, with application to manufacturing in space.

 This repository contains fabrication algorithms for the Bend-Forming process, developed by Harsh Bhundiya at MIT AeroAstro.
 See the "Exemplar Structures" folder for examples of prototypes made with the process.